eagomez2/h5pack/docs/index.md

 `h5pack` was made to go from raw files to HDF5 files and back in a robust, consistent and simple way.
 It provides a collection of tools to facilitate all the necessary tasks to make it possible:

-- `h5pack pack`: Converts raw audio and/or annotation files into an HDF5 file.
+- `h5pack pack`: Converts raw data and/or annotation files into an HDF5 file.
 - `h5pack unpack`: Extracts raw data from an HDF5 file, allowing regeneration of the original input data.
 - `h5pack virtual`: Creates a virtual dataset by combining multiple datasets into a single logical dataset without duplication, enabling seamless access to fragmented or distributed data.
 - `h5pack info`: Displays the contents of an HDF5 file generated with `h5pack`, providing a quick overview of its structure.
 - `h5pack checksum`: Verifies the integrity of an HDF5 file by checking its checksum to detect potential corruption.

+## Guides
+To begin using `h5pack`, refer to the guides below:

+Installation

+Quickstart

 ## Installation
 ### Install using `pip`